 While the sizable number of markets that use a centralized clearinghouse is still only a small proportion among all entry level labor markets, many markets do experience problems of thickness, congestion and safety.
-This means that employers, when making offers do not only have to assess how much they like each worker, but also how likely it is that the worker will accept an offer.
+This means that employers, when making offers not only have to assess how much they like each worker, but also how likely it is that the worker will accept an offer.
 This is because offers often have opportunity costs, because there are only a fixed number of positions, and the market moves ahead, that is, the pool of applicants for future offers becomes smaller over time, sometimes very rapidly.
-That is there are costs to making offers that get rejected, as meanwhile other desirable candidates may have accepted commitments elsewhere.
+That is there are costs to making offers that get rejected, since, in the meantime, other desirable candidates may have accepted commitments elsewhere.

-Some markets that experience congestion and unraveling sometimes seek relief through other means than a centralized clearinghouse: they try to facilitate the process of transmitting information about how much candidates are interested in potential employers (see e.g. Roth and Xing 1997 and Coles and Niederle 2007).
+Some markets that experience congestion and unraveling sometimes seek relief through other means than a centralized clearinghouse: they try to facilitate the process of transmitting information about how much candidates are interested in potential employers (see e.g. Roth and Xing 1997 and Coles and Niederle 2008).
 In the economics junior market (for new Ph.D.s), congestion is an issue when deciding which subset of about 30 applicants to interview at the ASSA meetings.
 Many departments face real constraints, as they have "too many" outstanding candidates they could interview, but need to make sure they also interview candidates that they would have a chance to hire later on.
-In this market it has been common that letters from advisors often would transmit specific
+In this market it has been common that letters from advisors often would transmit specific interest for a place, or maybe even a country or continent.
+Last year, the AEA30 instituted a centralized signaling facility, which applicants could use to credibly transmit signs of interest to employers, by allowing each job candidate to send a signal to at most two potential employers.
+This was used extensively, about 1000 job candidates used the service in the year 2006-2007 (see Roth, 1998).